buddyboss/buddyboss-platform/src/readme.txt

 = 1.2.0 =
 * Groups - When logged out users visit a private group, now redirects to Login instead of 404 error
+* Profiles - Fixed display of 'Phone' profile field type when added into a Repeater set
 * Profiles - Fixed issue with saving international numbers in 'Phone' profile field type
 * Profiles - Fixed issue with saving Visibility when editing 'Profile Type' profile field type
 * Forums - Added full support for all bbPress forum shortcodes
 * Forums - Fixed issue with restoring trashed discussions in WordPress admin
 * Forums - Fixed pagination issues when viewing the last page of discussions
 * Forums - Fixed displaying original text formatting when editing a forum post
-* Media - Now displaying number of photos in the group 'Photos' tab
+* Media - Now displaying the number of photos in social group 'Photos' tabs
 * Media - Fixed lazy load when selecting from existing photos to add into an album
 * Notices - Now displaying site notices on all WordPress pages
 * Notices - Added support for entering shortcodes into site notices